 Some pictures from Desert Winds Golf Course (10/18/14):

-While in the area, you can be sure I was going to play the only other course in town…
+While in the area, you can be sure I was going to play the only other course in this remote town…

 Roadrunner Dunes Golf Course • Twentynine Palms, CA • 10/18/14